 Directions:

-Soak beans overnight with plenty of water to cover as they will soak it up.
-I put my dry beans in a 2-quart glass canning jar and fill it to the rim with water.
-It's the perfect size to allow for the beans' expansion.
-In the morning, drain the water off, rinse, and drain again.
-(Some recipes say to cook the beans in the soak water, but draining it off supposedly reduces the gaseous effect.
+Soak the 2 cups dry beans by putting them in a 2-quart glass canning jar filled to the rim with water and 2 tbsp Bragg Raw Apple Cider Vinegar.
+(A 2-quart jar is the perfect size to allow for the beans' expansion.)
+Let the beans soak for 12-24 hours, then drain the water off, rinse, and drain again.
+(Some recipes say to cook the beans in the soak water, but draining it off supposedly reduces the gaseous effect.)
 Put the beans in a soup pot and add the water, broth, meat (if using), onion, garlic, and seasonings.
-Cover and simmer for 3 hours.
+Cover and simmer for 1-1/2 hours.
 Add the stewed tomatoes and optional ingredients and cook for 1/2 hour.
 Remove bay leaves.
 Note: The acid in tomatoes prevents the beans from softening, so that is why you wait to add them until the final 1/2 hour.